 What is codependency?

-When we’re children who don’t have mentally healthy role models and caregivers, we don’t learn or develop healthy coping skills to equip ourselves in adulthood.
+When we’re children who don’t have mentally healthy role models and caregivers, we don’t learn or develop healthy coping skills to equip ourselves for adulthood.
 We may also learn codependent behavior from watching or imitating other codependents in our family.
 And future generations may learn codependent behaviors from us if the cycle isn’t broken.

 Why is codependency something to be healed?

 Codependency is a form of self-abandonment.
 Instead of focusing on our lives, goals, issues, and our “stuff,” we focus on others and look for validation and approval from them.
-Other’s needs come first, and ours come last.
+Others’ needs come first, and ours come last.
 Living like this can cause codependent individuals to become depressed or anxious or experience panic disorders.
-And because we abandon ourselves, we may doubt ourselves, have low self-esteem, low energy, feelings of helplessness, hopelessness, powerlessness, defeat, and low self-worth.
+And because we abandon ourselves, we may doubt ourselves and have low self-esteem, low energy, feelings of helplessness, hopelessness, powerlessness, defeat, and low self-worth.
 When we have low self-worth, it’s natural to feel that we’re not worthy or good enough to ask for what we want or need.
 Instead, we might learn to get our needs met by manipulating people or consequences.
 We may discover that we feel worthy or good enough when we accept responsibilities that aren’t ours.
 As we mature, in order for us to feel emotionally or physically safe, it can feel natural and necessary for us to control as much of our environment as possible.

 When we spend more time emotionally taking care of or focusing on others than ourselves, trying to control their behavior, how they perceive us, or the consequences of their choices, we have become codependent.
 When we take responsibility, blame, or make excuses for their harmful or hurtful behavior, we have become codependent.
 When we rely on others for our sense of identity, approval, or validation, we have become codependent.
-If we are focused on someone’s life, goals, issues, and “stuff,” instead of our own, we have become codependent.
+If we are focused on someone’s life, goals, issues, and “stuff” instead of our own, we have become codependent.
 If their needs come first, and ours come last, we have become codependent.

 The stages of becoming codependent

-Codependency exists on a continuum, from mild to severe.
+Codependency exists on a continuum from mild to severe.
 There are three stages in the development of codependency: the loss of self, the need to appease someone important to us, and the need to control the consequences of the other’s behavior.
 Let’s talk about each of those.

-Loss of self: This early-stage of codependency looks like we’re paying an increasing amount of attention to someone else.
+Loss of self: This early stage of codependency looks like we’re paying an increasing amount of attention to someone else.
 We may monitor their moods, become hypervigilant, and feel a strong desire to please them.
 In this phase, we deny or rationalize their problem behaviors and fabricate explanations that maintain our sense of safety.
-We may endure gaslighting because our focus is on keeping them calm and minimizing verbal or physical attacks, or some other problematic behavior.
+We may endure gaslighting because our focus is on keeping them calm and minimizing verbal or physical attacks or some other problematic behavior.
 We are as invisible as possible.
 We learn that we don’t matter.

 Need to appease: This stage takes increased effort as we continue denying or minimizing the more painful aspects of a relationship.
 We likely feel anxious, guilty, and ashamed, but we purposefully hide these feelings from ourselves and others, along with our relationship problems.
 We may withdraw from other relationships and activities we enjoy.
 Our self-esteem decreases, and we continue to compromise ourselves to maintain a semblance of stability or predictability.
 Our focus is on taking someone’s “emotional temperature.”
 We learn to adjust our behavior and expectations according to what we sense is happening with them.
 We may feel angry, disappointed, unloved, or unimportant when we’re in this phase of codependency.
 We may begin using other maladaptive coping behaviors, including eating, bingeing, self-harming, stealing, engaging in risky sexual activity, or abusing substances.